 If you can't get your PC working by using the troubleshooting information provide here, given the age of the PC, the best option would be to buy a new one, remove the old PC's hard drive and then install it in the new one in order to be able to transfer its data files across to the new PC's hard drive.
 Your new PC will support SATA hard drives, but not necessarily the older IDE hard drives, which usually use wide ribbon cables.
 Visit the Hard Drives page of the Build your Own PC section of this website for all the information you need about IDE and SATA hard drives and how to install them.
 If your old PC has an IDE hard drive and your new PC doesn't have an IDE port on its motherboard, you can install the IDE drive in an external IDE-supporting USB caddy, costing about £10, which connects to the PC via a USB port.
 The old drive will then show up as a drive with a letter higher than the C: boot drive under Start => Computer and you can then copy your data files across to the corresponding folders in Windows 7 by using Windows Explorer.

-Answer: Your slim Media Center PC has either a micro-ATX or mini-ITX motherboard that provides only a few adapter slots and most graphics cards capable of playing the latest games at 1080p screen resolution and high detail levels are too large for the slim case and they have big cooling units, which means that they take up the space of two slots, so even if you could install one you would probably have to remove the Media Center's TV card.
-All Media Center TV's by definition must have at least one TV card.
+Answer: Your slim Media Center PC has either a micro-ATX or mini-ITX (SFF) motherboard that provides only a few adapter slots and most graphics cards capable of playing the latest games at 1080p screen resolution and high detail levels are too large for the slim case and they have big cooling units, which means that they take up the space of two slots, so even if you could install one you would probably have to remove the Media Center's TV card.
+All Media Center PC's by definition must have at least one TV card.
+The term SFF (Small Form Factor) is used to designate motherboards smaller than the ATX and micro-ATX form factors.

 I have a Dell Vostro 200 desktop PC purchased in 2007 running Windows XP Professional.
 The June 2011 updates installed by Windows Update must have installed the wrong graphics card driver and hosed the card, which is an ATI Radeon 2600 HD XT.
 I tried installing the driver from Dell's support site without success and ATI has now been absorbed by AMD, which, for some reason, doesn't provide the driver.
 I have had no success in finding the driver on the web.